Graphics, Vision & Video

 |Home News Team Projects Publications Teaching Offers Facilities Contact|

 I am looking for a postdoc to join my research group Graphics, Vision & Video (GVV) at the Max-Planck-Institute (MPI) for Informatics in Saarbruecken, Germany.
-Me and my group work on challenging research problems on the boundary between computer graphics, computer vision and and human-computer interaction.
+I and my group work on challenging research problems at the intersection of computer graphics, computer vision, machine learning, and human-computer interaction.

 Prof. Dr. Christian Theobalt